kubernetes-sigs/kubespray/docs/comparisons.md

 control plane bootstrapping.

-Kubespray supports `kubeadm` for cluster creation since v2.3 (and deprecated non-kubeadm deployment starting from v2.8) in order to consume life cycle management domain knowledge from it and offload generic OS configuration things from it, which hopefully benefits both sides.
+Kubespray supports `kubeadm` for cluster creation since v2.3 (and also support non-kubeadm deployment in centosadmin/kubespray fork) in order to consume life cycle management domain knowledge from it and offload generic OS configuration things from it, which hopefully benefits both sides.